MichaelDBA/pg_report/README.md

 Bugs can be reported @ michaeldba@sqlexec.com

 ## Overview
-It checks for load, bloat, long queries, blocked queries
+It checks for a bunch of database health metrics including load, bloat, long queries, blocked queries, old versions, etc.

 ## Requirements
 1. python 2.6 or higher